FeatureBaseDB/featurebase/docs/getting-started.md

 For simplicity, we reccomend that you create a separate folder for this project.
 In the terminal, create a new folder as follows:
 ```
-mkdir GettingStarted
-cd GettingStarted
+mkdir GettingStarted && cd GettingStarted
 ```

 In this folder, we will download two CSV files to provide data to our fields later on.
-Download the stargazer.csv and language.csv files here:
+Download the `stargazer.csv` and `language.csv` files here:
 ```
 curl -O https://raw.githubusercontent.com/pilosa/getting-started/master/stargazer.csv
 curl -O https://raw.githubusercontent.com/pilosa/getting-started/master/language.csv